ConsumerDataStandardsAustralia/standards/slate/source/includes/obsolete/get-metrics-v1.html.md

 # Get Metrics V1
 This page documents the obsolete version 1 of the Get Metrics end point.

-This version is to be ceased to be called by data recipients by **July 29th 2021** and can be decommissioned by data holders as of that date.
+The date of decommissioning this API is yet to be confirmed.

 ## Get Metrics